Governor Josh Stein Signs Five Helene Recovery Executive Orders in First Action as Governor

 Governor Stein’s first two executive orders received concurrence by the Council of State and will temporarily waive procurement regulations:

-- to enable the state to accelerate repair of private roads and bridges necessary to access
+- To enable the state to accelerate repair of private roads and bridges necessary to access homes.

 Three additional executive orders will: